Cursusdev/nextjs-netlify-blog/README.md

 $ yarn
 $ yarn dev

 Open your browser at this url http://localhost:3000

 After that, set up your project as following the Netlify blog:

 [A Step-by-Step Guide: Deploying on Netlify](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)

+Notice: For add new post, don't forget to add our tag in tags.yml file.